IPC WINTERCOM 2024

 D-33-AP: Ultra HDI Subcommittee

-The D-33-AP Subcommittee is responsible for developing design and fabrication guidelines for printed boards utilizing conductors and spacings below 50 µm and dielectric spacings below 75 µm (defined as Ultra HDI within the Subcommittee) that are manufactured with semi-additive and modified semi-additive processing.
+This subcommittee is developing a white paper outlining the need for future design and fabrication guidelines for printed boards utilizing conductors/spacings below 50 µm and dielectric spacings below 75 µm that are manufactured with semi-additive and modified semi-additive processing.

 2-12D: Digital Sustainability Credentials Standard Task Group